aprest10/chatroom/README.md

 ./server 4444
 ```

-this will set up the server using port 4444
+This will set up the server using port 4444.

 Next we can set up a couple clients using the following command